Seekatar/OktaPosh/README.md

 ![CI](https://github.com/Seekatar/OktaPosh/workflows/CI/badge.svg?branch=main)

 This PowerShell module wraps the Okta REST API making it easy to manipulate objects in Okta individually.

-The first version supported AuthorizationServers and related objects to support the [Client Credentials](https://developer.okta.com/docs/guides/implement-client-creds/use-flow/) flow in Okta.

-One action that is currently only available in the API (not the Web UI) is `Set-OktaApplicationProperty`
+Use this in a CI/CD pipeline to configure multiple Okta environments consistently.
+Most of the functionality is also available on the Okta admin site, but not all.

-To get the complete list of functions, after importing OktaPosh, run `Get-Command -Module OktaPosh`
+To get the complete list of the module's functions run `Get-Command -Module OktaPosh` (after installing and loading, of course)

-More functionality will be added as time permits.

 ## Installing